iymcs m200gt moonen

 Capacity of certification:

-1. Captain of a sailing vessel up to 200 Gross Tons, with no Length Overall (LOA) limitation, private or commercially registered..
+1. Captain of a power vessel up to 200 Gross Tons, with no Length Overall (LOA) limitation, private or commercially registered..

-2. Mate/Watchkeeper up to 500GT on sailing vessels, private or commercially registered.
+2. Officer of Watch in the role of a Mate up to 350GT on power vessels, private or commercially registered.

 3. Operational limits: